seblu/installsystems/doc/is.1.rst

 **source image**

-     Each image available in repositories has to be build.
+     Each image available in repositories has to be built.
 The image before building is called a source image.
-In a source image, there are five directories and two files.
-Each images make the distinction between scripts and payloads.
+In a source image, there are typically five directories and three files.

     build/
         Scripts to customize the build process for the image.